 We landed at Rhein-Main in Frankfurt.
-There in our temporary lodging, we contracted food poisoning.
+There, in our temporary lodging, Marty and I contracted food poisoning.
 In my opinion, that’s about as sick as one can get without dying.
 Caring for two small children when that ill, very challenging.

 I was stationed with the 8th Infantry (Pathfinders) in the Public Affairs Office at Rose Barracks in Bad Kreuznach (BK) for a three-year tour.
 We were in Germany to discourage any over the border attack from the East, and the Soviet Block controlled East Germany.